sparna-git/Sparnatural/docs/widgets.md

 ### Description

 List widgets allow to select a value from a dropdown list.
 They are suitable if the list of distinct values is limited in size (typically less than 500 items).
 The widget provides a dropdown list combined with a filtering/search input to search within the list content.
 The input field to search within the list does not appear if the list is very small, under 20 items.
-List widgets are implemented using the [select2 JQuery component](https://select2.org/).
+List widget is implemented using the [select2 JQuery component](https://select2.org/).

 List widgets can work both with URIs + labels, or with literal values.
 It can even mix URIs and literals in the same list.